Conditional Feature Importance revisited: Double Robustness, Efficiency and Inference: Framework

 \begin{definition}[TSI] Given $(X, y)\sim P_0$ and a loss $\ell$ we define the Total Sobol Index of $j\in\{1, \ldots, p\}$ as

 \end{definition}

 We define this quantity as the (Generalized) Total Sobol Index because, when the loss is the quadratic loss, it corresponds to the unnormalized TSI \citep{first-total-order-effects}.
-It represents the loss decay when the $j$-th covariate is not used.
+It represents the loss decay when the covariate is not used.
 It has also been referred to as the Generalized ANOVA \citep{williamson2021} and is considered a standard importance measure \citep{lei2018, Rinaldo2019, Hooker2021, scornet2022mda, williamson2023general}.
-A large decay indicates that the $j$-th covariate is useful, whereas a small decay indicates that the covariate lacks predictive power when the remaining covariates are used. \cite{scornet2022mda} considered it as the best quantity for support recovery.
+A large decay indicates that the feature is useful, whereas a small one indicates that it lacks predictive power when the remaining covariates are used. \citet{scornet2022mda} considered it as the best quantity for support recovery.